Talks and presentations

 Presentation, WeB 2020, CIST 2021, Newport Beach, CA

-In the venture capital (VC) industry, a new breed of VC firms has emerged to embrace AI-empowered investment strategy instead of relying on human judgments.
-Although AI has already demonstrated advantages over humans in some domains, it is unclear whether AI can lead to superior performance in the venture capital industry.
-This research fills this gap by estimating the causal impact of a VC firm’s adoption of AI-empowered investment strategy on its success using matched portfolios of startups from AI-empowered and non-AI-empowered VC firms.
-We find that AI adoption tends to increase the success of a VC firm in terms of successful exits (e.g. IPO and acquisition) of startups it invests in.
-In addition, we also find that AI-empowered investment strategy can reduce racial bias but increase gender and local bias.
-The increase of gender bias is responsible for the superior performance of AI-empowered investment strategy while the reduction of racial bias and the increase of local bias is not.
+In the venture capital (VC) industry, a new breed of VC firms has emerged to embrace data-driven investment strategy instead of relying on human judgments.
+Although data-driven methods has already demonstrated advantages over humans in some domains, it is unclear whether this strategy can lead to superior performance in the venture capital industry.
+This research fills this gap by estimating the causal impact of a VC firm’s adoption of data-driven investment strategy on its success using matched portfolios of startups from data-driven and non-data-driven VC firms.
+We find that adoption of data-driven strategy tends to increase the success of a VC firm in terms of successful exits (e.g. IPO and acquisition) of startups it invests in.
+In addition, we also find that data-driven investment strategy can reduce racial bias but increase gender and local bias.
+The increase of gender bias is responsible for the superior performance of data-driven investment strategy while the reduction of racial bias and the increase of local bias is not.

 Economics of Social Media Fake Accounts